kazee72/Linked-List/README.md

 #### Initialization

 When creating a new list, we can optionally pass an initial List<Integer>.
 These values will be added to the list in order during construction.<br>
-If no initial list is provided, the list starts empty, with both the head and tail set to null.<br>
+If no initial list is provided, the list is considered empty, with both the head and tail set to null.<br>

 ---